Levellers (band): Timeline

-Band name origin
+Politics and name

 Self-described as having "a left-wing view of politics", the band took their name after the 17th-century Levellers political movement.
 This was speculated for many years, but confirmed in October 2014 by band member Cunningham.

 Levellers logo ("Rolling anarchy")

 The "Rolling anarchy" logo, designed by Jeremy Cunningham, is often used by the band.
 It is composed of three sickles placed so as to form the letter A, recognizable however the logo is rotated.

 The symbol is often featured on Levellers merchandise and at concerts.
 It is usually surrounded with the text "Whoever puts their hand upon me to govern me is a usurper, a tyrant, and I declare them my enemy."
 These words, originally by the French anarchist philosopher Pierre-Joseph Proudhon, had previously been used by the band Zounds who originally released their single "Can't Cheat Karma" featuring this quote on the Crass records label.